Home » Health Conditions » Viral Infections » Flu

 Viruses have survived throughout history due to their ability to mutate.
 The mutation allows the virus to adapt to new environments and therefore reproduce and spread as an infection.
 A virus can also exist for a few hours outside of the host and poses potential risk on inanimate objects that we touch and use every day.

-A 2007 study accomplished by hygiene experts from the United States and the United Kingdom has resulted in the outcome that people are at far more risk of viruses spreading by shaking hands than with a kiss.
+A 2007 study accomplished by hygiene experts from the United States and the United Kingdom has resulted in the outcome that people are at far more risk of by shaking hands than with a kiss.
 The study was based on home hygiene as opposed to hospital or medical setting hygiene.
 Published in the American Journal of Infection Control, it appears that good hand hygiene is the best main base of control for reducing the viruses spreading abilities.

 Good hand hygiene is defined as washing your hands with soap and water and rinsing under running water.
 It also includes the use of alcohol hand rub or sanitizer.
 Cleansing the hands properly will lower the rate of spread from one infected household member to another non-infected individual.
 This thereby lowers the risk factor of generally spreading bacteria and viruses.
 The study included the fact that observance must be continued outside of the home in travel (public transportation) as well as the workplace.